AusNet Services is installing leading-edge technology across its electricity network to reduce the risk of powerline-related bushfires.

 It is estimated that REFCLs could cut powerline fires in Victoria by about 50 per cent, according to the Victorian Government’s Powerline Bushfire Safety Taskforce.

 This initiative is mandated by the Victorian Government and is part of a broader Powerline Bushfire Safety Program aimed at improving safety across Victoria’s power network.

 Other work aimed at reducing the number of fires started by electricity assets includes:

-Undergrounding of powerlines in very high-fire risk areas;
+Undergrounding or covering of powerlines in very high-fire risk areas;

 More frequent inspections and maintenance; and